 Miso, Pork, and Walnut Dip for Vegetables

 This recipe is a perfect illustration of how to use dashi as a kind of hidden flavoring, letting its savoriness act as a complement to the more overt flavors in a dish.
 It's also one of those instances in which an instant dashi might be more useful than one made from kombu and katsuobushi, since such a small amount is used.
-On that note, it's a great starting point for figuring out how to add small quantities of dashi simply as a flavor enhancer, similar to the way we use fish sauce to enhance the savoriness of tomato sauce or chile verde.
+On that note, it's a great starting point for figuring out how to add small quantities of dashi simply as a flavor enhancer, similar to the way we use fish sauce to enhance the savoriness of classic Italian-American red sauce or pork chile verde.